AFM-SPM/TopoStats/docs/usage.md

 ones you may want to change are....

 * `base_dir` (default: `./`) the directory in which to search for scans.
-By default this is `./` which represents the directory from which `run_topostats` is called and it is good practice to have one configuration file per batch of scans that are being processed.
+By default this is `./` which represents the folder from which `run_topostats` is called and it is good practice to have one configuration file per batch of scans that are being processed.
-* `output_dir` (default: `output`) the location where the output is saved, by default this is the directory `output` which will be   created if it doesn't exist.
+* `output_dir` (default: `output`) the location where the output is saved, by default this is the folder `output` which will be created if it doesn't exist.
 If you wish for the output to be somewhere else specify it here.
 If you want `Processed` directories to sit within the directories that images are found then simply set the `output_dir` to the same value as `base_dir`.
 * `cores` (default: `4`) the number of parallel processes to run processing of all found images.
 Set this to a maximum